 Call the help line for patients and carers on 0800 716 146.

-Help, information and support can also be found at local hospital-based support groups.
+Hospital-based support groups Further help, information and support can also be found at local hospital-based support groups.
 Please ask your doctor or nurse for more information.